BayanKhalil/reading-notes/401/read12.md

 # Spring RequestMapping

+* REST Api  is an application programming interface (API or web API) that conforms to the constraints of REST
 * the annotation is used to map web requests to Spring Controller methods.
 ## RequestMapping
 1. @RequestMapping — by Path